quassy/prefect/docs/core/concepts/execution.md

 ```
 Using this context can be useful to write time-aware tasks, such as tasks that trigger future work respective to its start time using `prefect.context.tomorrow` or processing only the prior day's data by using `prefect.context.yesterday`.

-!!! tip What else is in context?
+!!! tip "What else is in context?"
-    For an exhaustive list of values that you can find in context, see the corresponding [API documentation](../../api/latest/utilities/context.html).
+    For an exhaustive list of values that you can find in context, see the corresponding [API documentation](/api-ref/latest/utilities/context.html).

-!!! warning Caveats to modifying Prefect-supplied context
+!!! warning "Caveats to modifying Prefect-supplied context"
     Since Prefect uses some context internally to track metadata during the flow and task run logic, modifying Prefect-supplied context keys can have unintended consequences.
 It is recommended to generally avoid overriding the key names described in the API documentation.

     One exception to this is the timestamp related keys such as `prefect.context.today`.
 Users may wish to modify this context per flow run in order to implement "backfills", where individual flow runs execute on a subset of timeseries data.